Schedule

 Your treatment plan may include services like periodontal care, tooth extractions, sedation or a temporary crown.
 These steps help support implant success and can affect the overall cost of care.

-Does insurance cover cost of a tooth implant?
+Does insurance cover cost of a

 Single tooth implant cost with insurance

 Aspen Dental accepts many insurance plans, though Medicaid is not accepted.
 Depending on your coverage, parts of your single tooth implant—such as an extraction or a crown—may be covered.
-Your care team can help review your plan with you before treatment begins so you know what to expect and can plan with confidence.
+Your care team can review your plan with you before treatment begins so you know what to expect and can plan with confidence.

 Single tooth implant cost without insurance